It might be hard to imagine when you’re stood in the middle of Piccadilly Circus, 🏙 but London is teeming with nature and greenery for you to enjoy. 🌱

 Underground in Bloom

 Gardens can flourish in the most unusual of places and Underground in Bloom celebrates exactly that, recognising the London Underground staff who have added to their station by growing flowers, plants, fruit and vegetables in their stations.
-The gardens will be judged between the 30 July and 10 August, so get down to your nearest London Underground Station and enjoy the greenery!
+The gardens will be judged between 30 July and 10 August, so get down to your nearest London Underground Station and enjoy the greenery!

 Explore Kyoto Garden at Holland Park